 A real estate title is considered defective for any number of reasons including:

 When it comes to title insurance, there are two primary types.
-The first type, called owner’s title insurance, is in place in order to protect the property purchaser from any issues that he or she might experience that have to do with the title.
+The first type, called owner’s title insurance, is in place to protect the property purchaser from any issues related to the title for the property.
 The second type of title insurance – or lender’s title insurance – protects the lender (i.e., the mortgage company) from defects in title that may arise later on down the road.
-When a home buyer closes on a home, he or she will pay the title insurance for the lender at the time of closing.
+When a home buyer closes on a home, he or she will pay for the title insurance for the lender at the time of closing.

-However, it is still important for homebuyers to ensure that they have a policy of owner’s title insurance in place too.
-For example, if it turns out that title to the subject property was incorrect and someone else is the rightful homeowner, if you have your own title insurance, the policy that is in place will likely pay your lender back the amount of money lent to you and will pay you the home’s current value.
+But, if it turns out that title to the subject property was incorrect and someone else is the rightful homeowner, if you have your own title insurance in place, it will likely cover your stake in the property.

 In addition to ensuring against the potential title defects and encumbrances listed above, title insurance can also be used to safeguard against fraud, forgery, or a prior property owner’s lack of capacity to enter into the real estate transaction.
 Just like with any other type of insurance contract, a contract for title insurance may include various conditions and exclusions that work to deny or eliminate coverage under a given set of circumstances.